Azizck/PROG24178_CLUZ/README.md

 <ul>
 functions the user can perform:
   <li> Add delete,and edit an item. </li>
-  <li> Save the items as a csv file which can be opened usign Excel</li>
+  <li> Save the items as a csv file which can be opened with Excel</li>
   <li>Open a csv that has the data.</li>
   <li>Search for an item based on criteria </li>
   <li> filter the displayed items.</li>
 </ul>

 [![Watch the video](https://azizck.github.io/PROG24178_CLUZ/mockup/mockup.png)](https://youtu.be/ykkEgaiPhBA)